 Chia seeds can be added to many of your favorite beverages to give them a boost of nutrients and fiber.

-You can also sprinkle them on top of your morning oatmeal for a nutrient boost or combine them with fresh fruits to make jam.
+Sprinkle a teaspoon on top of your oatmeal for a nutrient boost or combine them with fresh fruits to make jam.

-When using them in your recipes, keep in mind that chia seeds absorb water and will increase in size.
+When using them in your recipes, keep in mind that they absorb water and increase in size.